 By removing your Google account from Chrome, you will lose all the synced data and associated settings.
 These may include bookmarks, passwords, browsing history, and other browsing data.
 However, you can still find the data in your Google account and always re-sync it if you sign back into Chrome with your Google account.

 If you use your Google account to sign in to other services, such as Gmail, YouTube, or Google Drive, you might also be signed out of those services.
-This is when you remove your Google account from Chrome.
+This is when you get rid of Google account from Chrome.
 However, as mentioned above, your account details remain on Google’s servers.

 But it’s wise to have all the necessary data and information backed up before deleting your Google account from Chrome.
 This is to avoid unintended data loss.
 With this understanding, let’s proceed to add or switch to a new Google account.